© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Churchyard Cross, St Issau's Church is a scheduled monument protected by Cadw under reference BR172.
 View the official record →

-Churchyard Cross at St Issau's Church in Breconshire is a medieval cross monument of likely thirteenth or fourteenth century date.
+Churchyard Cross, St Issau's Church is a medieval stone cross located in Breconshire, Wales, serving as a focal point within the churchyard of this rural parish church.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR172.

 Churchyard Cross, St Issau's Church dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Churchyard Cross, St Issau's Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR172.